I used to smoke. A long, long time ago.

 Desperately.
 Truly.
 Deeply.

-If you enjoy smoking and have no immediate plans to stop … well, then, my friend, carry on and enjoy toting around your oxygen tank years from now.
+If you enjoy smoking and have no immediate plans to stop … well, then, carry on and enjoy toting around your oxygen tank years from now.

 But if you’re ready to quit … well, then, my friend, buckle up because I’m about to get in your head.